DWashington3/Daily_Practice/README.md

 June 29th
 -   I've learned powerBI at work, and created a repo for the team in bitbucket.
 -
-i'm going to pivot my personal studies to python as i forsee thatto be more useful at the moment.
+i'm going to pivot my personal studies to python as i foresee that to be more useful at the moment.

+So I am working on a KAggle project.
+I ran into file not found error when importing into my data frame.
+  - solution to the error was putting an "r" in front of the file path name to convert it into a raw string.
+  - Raw strings are not a distinct data type, they are still strings, however, it represent all backslashes as a separate character, while a file path in the string is considered a single character.
+  - viewing the data frame was cleaned.
+- in preparation for the Machine learning th dev used one hot encoder